palantirnet/butler/README.md

 1. Enjoy!

 ## Making Changes to Gulpfile.js
 Please feel free to change/extend/break this Gulpfile to fit the specific needs of the project.
-Issues to the Butler base should be added to the <a href="https://github.com/palantirnet/butler/issues">GitHub Issue Queue</a> and assigned to Lauren or Ryan.
-If you feel that the changes should be ported back to the base Butler install please bring it up to the DEFEND meeting for review.

 ## Troubleshooting
 For now, if you have comments/questions/concerns about working with this please talk to Lauren or Ryan.